 In addition to all of these fun Monterey events in July, make sure to check out some of the other fun things to do around the bay.

 Monterey Bay Aquarium: The Monterey Aquarium is a must see for all visitors to Monterey.
 You will love the huge Open Seas aquarium.
 My other favorite is the Kelp aquarium with a variety of kelp from the Monterey Bay.
 The aquarium is open daily in July.
-Pick up advanced tickets so you don't have to wait in line when you arrive.

 Historic Walking Tour: Discover the history of this amazing area.
 On this two-hour walking tour, you will have the choice for a stroll down Cannery Row or past locations written about by John Steinbeck.
 Each one offers you a look back at the long history of this waterfront town.
 Find out more and pick up your tickets today.